Juba Arabic: Consonants

 In the following table, the common Latin transcriptions appear between angle brackets next to the phonemes.
 Parentheses indicate phonemes that are either relatively rare or are more likely to be used in the "educated" register of Juba Arabic.

 Orthography

 Juba Arabic has no standardised orthography, but the Latin alphabet is widely used.
 A dictionary was published in 2005, Kamuus ta Arabi Juba wa Ingliizi, using the Latin script.

+Vocabulary

+The following is a sample vocabulary taken from Smith and Ama (1985):